jarmoni/hsp-spec/README.md

 # Introduction

+HSP is a simple bidirectional stream based protocol to transmit messages between two connected peers.
+Messages carry a message type and received message can be acknowledged or rejected with an error.

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-# Protocol Overview

-The HSP is a simple bidirectional stream based protocol to transmit messages between two connected peers.

 # Byte Order